 It all goes back to Hillary, and I think McCain had some hand in this.

-But you know, Hillary is the Russian operative or the Russian agent.
+But, you know, Hillary is the Russian operative or the Russian agent.

 The only good hope is this.

-I think, and then our last caller just said this also from Georgia that Laurel, she said, you know, I'll crawl over broken glass.
+I think, and then our last caller just said this also from Georgia, that Laurel, she said, you know, I'll crawl over broken glass.

-Everywhere I went, I was off for five glorious, wonderful days over Thanksgiving, and there's something about being away from the grind of four hours a day, which I love to do.
+And there's something about being away from the grind of four hours a day, which I love to do.

 Don't misinterpret that.

-Um, but you just get a little bit of distance and you get a little bit of clarity and you get a little bit of objectivity and a little bit of a feel wherever I went.
+But you just get a little bit of distance and you get a little bit of clarity and you get a little bit of objectivity and a little bit of a feel wherever I went.

 It didn't matter where I went.

-Uh I was in New York, I was all over the place.
+I was all over the place.

-Every Single person I meet, every single person I spoke to said the same thing.
+Every single person I meet, every single person I spoke to said the same thing.

 And they're saying it with a passion.

-Because in 335 days, I know I'll keep counting it down.
+That gives me the hope because in 335 days, I know I'll keep counting it down.

-We get to fix all of this mess.
+We get to fix all of this mess and we get to shock the world.

-The 45th president of the United States.
+Donald Trump has just been re-elected, the 45th president of the United States.

-The stars of the day, Jim Jordan, Doug Collins will both check in with us.
+All right, Blockbuster Hannity tonight, the stars of the day, Jim Jordan, Doug Collins will both check in with us.

 Kevin McCarthy and Scalise, the leadership as well.